Get in

 Advertisement

 Many options are available to get to Wroclaw, by many different means of transport… But to get by train to Wroclaw is certainly one of the most convenient options.
 Why?
-Well, start with finding parking space for a car in the city and get around all the traffic jams in Wroclaw… And due to covid, a lot of flight connections are not fully recovered too (not yet talking about co2 footprints).
+Well, start with finding parking space for a car in the city and get around all the traffic jams in Wroclaw… And due to covid, a lot of flight connections are not fully recovered too (not yet talking about sustainability).

 These are just some of the reasons why during the covid pandemic many people discovered their old love for trains again.
 And there are even more reasons!
 Besides relaxed train travel where you can read a book (or work if you have to), you will be welcomed by one architectural highlight of Wroclaw – the main train station which is more a fairytale castle!